-the mine.52 According to Captain Oscar Webber, the Shusana transported approximately 100 tons of supplies to Roosevelt Landing in two trips.53 When it left Tolovana in late September, many local residents suspected that low water in the Kantishna River would prevent the steamer from reaching Roosevelt.
+in charge of the work.
+The large steamboat, the Shusana, was chartered to deliver supplies for the winter to Roosevelt.57 In early September 1919, the steamer Shusana and two gasoline boats (George Moody's launch and Jimmy Moore's launch) transported some 200 tons of supplies and equipment to Roosevelt for Aitken and other miners.
+Aitken hired teamster Ed Bartlett to haul the supplies from Roosevelt to the mine and ore from the mine to Roosevelt.
+Bartlett sent in four horses on the steamer Shusana, and intended to drive the remainder (about a dozen) overland to the mine.58 According to Captain Oscar Webber, the Shusana transported approximately 100 tons of supplies to Roosevelt Landing in two trips.59 When it left Tolovana in late September, many local residents suspected that low water would prevent the steamer from reaching Roosevelt.
 They were surprised when on October 4 the steamer, its wheel and after part sheathed with ice from the cold weather, arrived at Nenana with two empty barges in tow.
-The steamer required six days to make the trip from Roosevelt to Nenana.54
+The steamer had succeeded in reaching Roosevelt, but it required six days to make the return trip to Nenana.60

 Freighters George Moody and James Moore were not as fortunate.
 In late September 1919, the two men used their launches to haul about twenty-five tons of supplies for Aitken and others to Roosevelt, including a stock of general supplies for a store at the new town of Kantishna.
 In anticipation of a mining boom, miners had laid out a townsite on Moose Creek, at the mouth of Eureka Creek, and named it Kantishna.
 The new town was approximately thirty miles from Roosevelt.
-U.S. Commissioner C. Herb Wilson, who handled the sale of townsite lots for the owners (Joe and Fannie Quigley) was the storekeeper.
+U.S. Commissioner C. Herb Wilson, who handled the sale of townsite lots for the owners (Joe and Fannie Quigley), was the storekeeper.
 On the return voyage, Moody and Moore encountered a blizzard and the river began running heavy with ice.
 They sought safety on the Bearpaw River, hoping that the weather would clear, but, on October 3, that river froze, forcing the men to leave the launches in the Bearpaw River for the winter.
-In five days, the five men walked out of the country.
-They had to 'siwash' it for three nights without blankets, and one night was so cold they could not sleep.55
+It took five days for the five men to walk out of the country.
+They had to 'siwash' it for three nights without blankets, and one night it was so cold they could not sleep.
+61

 During the winter of 1919-20, Aitken's crew of fourteen or fifteen men worked day and night at the mine.
-Only the richest ore, reportedly averaging \$500 per ton, was selected and sacked for the market.
-By mid December Bartlett, the teamster, had repaired the trail, built relay camps at Moose Creek, Bear Creek, and Roosevelt, and landed between 75 and 100 tons of ore to the foot of the hill near the mine.
+Only the richest ore, reportedly averaging \$500 per ton, was selected and sacked for shipment to market.
+By mid-December Bartlett, the teamster, had repaired the trail, built relay camps at Moose Creek, Bear Creek, and Roosevelt, and landed between 75 and 100 tons of ore to the foot of the hill near the mine.
 He used two-horse teams to move the ore from the mine to the foot of the hill; three four-horse rigs were then used to transport the ore to Roosevelt in relays.
-The first load of ore reached Roosevelt on December 11.56
+The first load of ore reached Roosevelt on December 11.
+62